codewithmike01/Ginohmk/README.md

 ## About Coded Mike
 ### full-stack developer | Avialiable for Hire 🕹️
 :heart: Programming | :black_heart: Communicating | :blue_heart: Learning New Tech Things | :orange_heart:  Playing Football | :black_heart:  Coffee
-- I am currently a full time student at Microverse, learning Full Stack Web Development.
+- I am Full Stack Web Development.
 - I love collaborating on Coding  :black_heart:
 - I enjoy feedbacks, becuase it helps me become a better person and a better programmer.:orange_heart:
 -  I am interested in web developement and can pick up skills quickly, and also willing to dive deep into learning the requisite skills if the job provides the space to learn and grow.